collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 There are a ton of tutorials out there for getting started.
 I am going to be focused on workflow because there are fewer tutorials out there for what I am going to explain.

 <!--
+Bash command list
-Bash command list, text editor recommendations
+Text editor recommendations
 -->

 </td></tr>